turingschool/curriculum/source/codenow/index.markdown

 * Introduce the third, fourth and fifth iterations
 * Students work to complete third, fourth, and fifth iterations on their own
 * Demo three exceptional projects in front of the group

-##### Sphero

-Students work in pairs to program the Sphero to:

-* execute small movements
-* change color
-* Create a number guessing game with Sphero as the output indicators

 ## Part 2 - Getting Started with the Web & Integrations